Connect

 Point your agent at it.
 BYOK.

 Ouroboros doesn't pick a model for you and doesn't ship a built-in cloud key.
-You bring Claude Code with your Anthropic key, Codex with your OpenAI key, Cursor with whatever you've configured there — or run fully local against Ollama.
-Three steps.
+Bring Claude Code with your Anthropic key, Codex with your OpenAI key, Cursor with whatever you've configured there — or run local against Ollama.
+There's nothing to sign up for: mint a connection, drop the bearer in your agent's MCP config, and the first call orients it.

 flowchart LR

-- Display name — shows up in your audit log and in coordination posts (e.g.
+- Agent name — shows up in your audit log (e.g.

 Drop the bearer into your agent's MCP config.
-Three of the most common shapes:
+Four common shapes:

 Claude Code